HaseloffLab/MarpoDB/README.md

 Then, we shall access the database by means of web server accessible by your browser.

 # Installation
-To install a gene-centric database harboring DNA parts we need to install serveral 3rd party libraries, software and compile the data before loading into the database.
+To install a gene-centric database harboring DNA parts we need to install serveral 3rd party software and databases, libraries for running the web server and application, and finally compile the data before loading into the database.

 Currently, we supply scripts for compiling the libraries in a 64 bit architecture run in a linux server, however it may be possible to build the required libraries in a different architecture and perform the corresponding analyses successfully.
+Also, we are setting up local versions of all the software and libraries, without the need for sudo access since this is the common case for shared servers in academia.

-For this purpose we supply several scripts to split and automate (as much as possible) the setup process.
+We supply several scripts to split and automate (as much as possible) the setup process.

 The setup is divided into the following sections: